Agricultural Systems

 Gardiner, TD, Coleman, MD, Innocenti, F, Tompkins, J, Connor, A, Garnsworthy, PC, Moorby, JM, Reynolds, CK, Waterhouse, A & Wills, D 2015, 'Determination of the absolute accuracy of UK chamber facilities used in measuring methane emissions from livestock', Measurement, vol. 66, no. N/A, pp. 272-279.
 10.1016/j.measurement.2015.02.029

 Veneman, JB, Muetzel, S, Hart, KJ, Faulkner, CL, Moorby, JM, Perdok, HB, Newbold, CJ & Balcazar, JL (ed.)
-2015, 'Does Dietary Mitigation of Enteric Methane Production Affect Rumen Function and Animal Productivity in Dairy Cows?', PLoS One, vol. 10, no. 10, e0140282.
+2015, 'Does Dietary Mitigation of Enteric Methane Production Affect Rumen Function and Animal Productivity in Dairy Cows?', PLoS ONE, vol. 10, no. 10, e0140282.
 10.1371/journal.pone.0140282

 Fraser, M, Fleming, HR, Theobald, V & Moorby, J 2015, 'Effect of breed and pasture type on methane emissions from weaned lambs offered fresh forage', Journal of Agricultural Science, vol. 153, no. 6, pp. 1128-1134.
 10.1017/S0021859615000544

-Fraser, MD, Fleming, HR & Moorby, JM 2014, 'Traditional vs modern: Role of breed type in determining enteric methane emissions from cattle grazing as part of contrasting grassland-based systems', PLoS One, vol. 9, no. 9, e107861.
+Fraser, MD, Fleming, HR & Moorby, JM 2014, 'Traditional vs modern: Role of breed type in determining enteric methane emissions from cattle grazing as part of contrasting grassland-based systems', PLoS ONE, vol. 9, no. 9, e107861.
 10.1371/journal.pone.0107861

 More publications on the Research Portal »